The Limited Inc

 The Limited's December 15, 1995 credit agreement (SEC filing 0000950132-96-000246, Exhibit 4.8) established five categories of "Unrestricted Subsidiary" that could be designated by private written notice to Morgan Guaranty Trust as Agent — with no public disclosure required 3.
 Category (c) covered entities "exclusively in the business of owning or leasing, and operating, aircraft and/or trucks."
 Category (e) covered entities "primarily as a carrier transporting goods in both intrastate and interstate commerce."
 Designation was one-way: once made, it could be changed at most once during the agreement term.

-Analysis of the agreement indicates that an Unrestricted Subsidiary designation carried five structural consequences 4: the entity would be excluded from consolidated financial statements; it would be excluded from Exhibit 21 if individually insignificant; it would be exempt from Section 5.9 consolidated subsidiary debt limitations; it would be exempt from the Section 5.6.1 current ratio covenant; and it would be exempt from the Section 5.6.2 tangible net worth covenant.
+Under the agreement's terms, an Unrestricted Subsidiary designation carried five structural consequences 4.
+The entity would be excluded from consolidated financial statements; excluded from Exhibit 21 if individually insignificant; exempt from Section 5.9 consolidated subsidiary debt limitations; exempt from the Section 5.6.1 current ratio covenant; and exempt from the Section 5.6.2 tangible net worth covenant.
 The only constraint was that investments in Unrestricted Subsidiaries were carved out of "WFN Companies Tangible Assets."
-In practice, any Limited-owned aircraft entity or air carrier could be designated through a private letter to the Agent and would not appear in any SEC public filings.
+In practice, any Limited-owned aircraft entity or air carrier could be designated through a private letter to the Agent and would not appear in any SEC public filing.

 This agreement replaced a prior facility dated August 30, 1990.
-The 1990 agreement was incorporated by reference in the FY1994 10-K but its full text is not available in EDGAR.
-Analysis of the filing record indicates that a subsequent credit agreement was executed September 25, 1997, also not filed in full 5.
+The 1990 agreement was incorporated by reference in the FY1994 10-K but its full text is not available in EDGAR, and a subsequent credit agreement executed September 25, 1997 was also not filed in full 5.
 Whether the aircraft/carrier Unrestricted Subsidiary carve-outs were present in the 1990 agreement, were added in December 1995, or were carried forward as standard boilerplate cannot be determined from public records alone.
 Resolving this would require the 1990 agreement text from Morgan Guaranty Trust/JPMorgan archives or the lender syndicate.

 The SAT Relationship and the SEC Disclosure Gap

 Southern Air Transport relocated its primary cargo hub to Columbus/Rickenbacker Airport in April 1995, with twice-weekly flights from Hong Kong carrying garments for The Limited.
 Ohio officials and contemporaneous news accounts confirm that Leslie Wexner played a role in SAT's Columbus relocation.
-The credit agreement containing the aviation carve-outs was executed December 15, 1995, eight months after SAT began those flights — a temporal sequence that analysis of the record has not explained 5.
+The credit agreement containing the aviation carve-outs was executed December 15, 1995, eight months after SAT began those flights — a sequence the record does not explain 5.

-A review of filings — eleven Limited Brands 10-K annual reports from 1997 through 2007 — found zero references to Southern Air Transport, Rickenbacker Airport, air cargo operations, or freight carriers 7.
+Eleven Limited Brands 10-K annual reports from 1997 through 2007 contain zero references to Southern Air Transport, Rickenbacker Airport, air cargo operations, or freight carriers 7.
 The filings describe merchandise logistics only as "Most merchandise shipped to distribution centers in the Columbus, Ohio area" — language that does not specify mode of transport or carrier identity.
 Four Exhibit 21 subsidiary lists (FY1994, FY1995, FY1996, FY2005) name no aviation, air cargo, freight, or carrier entity in any year 6.
 All four filings contain the standard caveat that certain unnamed subsidiaries are omitted as individually insignificant — the threshold at which the Unrestricted Subsidiary designation could apply.

 The documented corporate structure for distribution is: LTDSP Inc (Delaware holding corporation) → Limited Distribution Services Inc, renamed Limited Logistics Services Inc by FY2005 6.
 Neither entity has aviation-related naming or disclosed aviation operations.
 Whether any aircraft/carrier entity was designated as an Unrestricted Subsidiary under the 1995 credit agreement is not determinable from public records.